Move-Out Checklist (New York) — How to Get Your Full Deposit Back

 If you’re about to move out and want your full security deposit back, this is where it starts.

-Most deposit problems don’t come from major damage.
+Most deposit problems do not come from major damage.

-They come from missing proof, unclear condition, or things not documented at the right time.
+They come from missing proof, unclear condition, or no record of what happened at the right time.

 This checklist is about one thing:

-making it easy to show what condition you left the place in
+making it easy to show what condition you left the place in, when you left, and who got the keys back

 Do that, and a lot of issues never even start.